Due: Mon Jan 21 11:59 pm

 This task is excellent practice with constructing bitmasks and applying bitwise ops and standard techniques to extract/rearrange/pack bits.

 How do you brainstorm what additional tests to consider?
 First review the cases supplied with default sanitycheck to see what is already covered.
-Then consider what is the full range of inputs/possibilities beyond those simple cases.
+Then consider the full range of inputs/possibilities beyond those simple cases.
 If the variety of inputs is sufficiently small, you may be able to enumerate a test case for each possibility.
 In other situations, exhaustive coverage is not feasible, so you instead identify representative samples to validate the operation on specific cases.
-You should target ordinary cases as well as inputs that are unusual or edge conditions.
+You should target ordinary cases as well as edge conditions and unusual inputs.

 For example, consider testing